Harivansh-coder/Python_GUI/README.md

 # Python_GUI
-Contains some GUI application implemented in python
+Contains some GUI application implemented in python<br/>
-#Famrework
+#Frameeworks used
 > Tkinter <br/>
 > Pyqt5